fuba/histree-zsh/README.md

   - Simple format: Just the command
   - Verbose format: With timestamp and directory context
   - JSON format: For programmatic access
+- Path update functionality to handle directory moves or renames
 - Seamless integration with your Zsh workflow

 ## Prerequisites